cmtso/EKI_IP/README.md

 ## Troubleshoot
 - solution converge immediately: most likely data used for synthetic generation is used for inversion.
 Check whether you are using `protocol.dat` or `cR2_forward.dat` in the `get_R2_data()` lines in `EKI.m`
 - Solution not updating and/or only 1 sigma_mean value (instead of 2 or 3).
-May be a mismatch in parameter dimension.
-Duouble check `R2_forward.dat`.
+Double in `cR2.in`, `num_region=0` and file path is `resistivity.dat`.
+Otherwise your updated field is not wirtten!
+- Duouble check `forward_model.dat`.
 Make sure domain is not cropped in template R2 forward run.